davidhubbard/davidhubbard.github.io/_posts/2025-12-19-calling-all-engineers.md

 We are building Zion.
 If you feel like contributing in any way, head over to [the discussion](https://github.com/davidhubbard/davidhubbard.github.io/discussions)

-### FAQ

-1. Shouldn't I wait until my priest agrees with you?
+### FAQ: Shouldn't I wait until my priest agrees with you?

 **Definitely, counsel with your leader.** This is a charitable contribution, and we would expect no less than your scrutiny before you jump in.